 Being open source, WordPress has a comprehensively peer-reviewed source code.
 This means that vulnerabilities and breaches are discovered soon and fixed immediately.

 Most of the security issues that arise with WordPress are because of bad or poorly developed plugins and not practising good security protocols.
 If you work with a good WordPress agency, you can be sure of a highly secure WordPress website that’s as good as a heavily priced proprietary CMS.

 At Moove, we harden every WordPress website by optimising it, locking site access, strengthening server security and by taking care of the weakest link – such as weak user passwords amongst other things.
 Get in touch to find out more about site security measures that we take to deliver a fully secure enterprise-class WordPress website.

 The most security conscious organisations such as Facebook and Governments (including Number 10 Downing Street), use WordPress – if they can run WordPress, why can’t you?

-If you’ve ever been in the unfortunate position where you’re locked-in to a supplier that owns your data and won’t release without you first paying extortionate fees then you won’t want to be in that position again!
+If you’ve ever been in the unfortunate position where you’re locked-in to a supplier that owns your data and won’t release it without you first paying extortionate fees then you don’t want to be in that position again!

-WordPress helps you to finish with these kind of bad practices.
-You will never be locked in with a supplier again.
+WordPress helps you to finish with these kinds of bad practices.
+You will never be locked-in with a supplier again.
 You own all of your data and can walk away with it anytime you want.